-Join Tim Grey for an in-depth discussion in this video Adjusting tone and color for video, part of Lightroom 4 Video Workshop.
+Join Tim Grey for an in-depth discussion in this video Adjusting tone and color for video, part of Lightroom 4: Video.

 When it comes to capturing video, it's really no different from a still capture, in terms of achieving an accurate exposure and color values within the scene.
 Of course, with video, that can be a little bit trickier because you might need to record over a period of time.
 And of course, the subject in front of the camera might change a bit over time.
 That can certainly effect your exposure readings.
 And you might not necessarily have the opportunity to review color for example or it might be difficult if you're out under daylight conditions reviewing the LCD can be little bit of challenge.
 Sufficive to say while capturing video clips is in many ways similar to capturing still images.

 There are unique challenges, and there's going to be times when you need to apply adjustments to video clips just as you do with still captures.
 In the Library module we have the Quick Develop option.
 And here we're able to apply some basic adjustments to our videos.
 That means that we can actually adjust the overall tone and color in our video clips using Lightroom.
 And those changes will be applicable when we export and share the video for example.
 For this video clip you can see that I have waves crashing on the beach, but things are little bit dark.
 We could use a little bit more brightness and its a fairly cool we would like a little bit more yellow in the frame I would say.
 And so, we're going to apply some adjustments using the Quick Develop settings.